kshojib/baachal/readme.txt

 ### 🎬 Quick Start

 1. Install and activate the plugin
-2. Get your free Google Gemini API key
+2. Get your AI provider API key (Google Gemini, OpenAI, Claude, or Grok)
 3. Configure basic settings in WordPress Admin → Settings → Baachal AI bot
 4. Index your content in the "Content Indexing" tab
 5. Customize the appearance in "UI Styling"